marcduiker/azure-functions-university/lessons/cosmosdb.md

 At this point, the Azure Function with the output binding is fully set up to start reading from the queue and adding items to Cosmos DB.
 You can test it out using the Azure Storage Emulator just exactly as it was done when working locally, just now you are using the queue from your Azure Subscription.
 Try it out and make sure everything works as expected.

 ## 6. Using Azure Key Vault for storing the connection string

 So far we have used two connection strings: one for the queue connection and a second one for the Cosmos DB instance.
 Both connection string are critical settings that need to be managed and even shared between functions.
 In order to keep these settings secure we will use the Azure Key Vault service for storing them and share them.
 A Key Vault allows to manage secrets, certificates and keys from Azure resources using Azure Active Directory for authentication to access any of the resources stored on it.
 Also it can be used to monitor who and when this resources are being accessed.

 For creating a new Key Vault there are 3 options: Azure CLI, Azure Portal and PowerShell.
 For this exercise we'll use the Azure Portal for simplicity.

-6.1 Create the new Azure Key Vault
+### 6.1 Create the new Azure Key Vault

 Follow the first 3 sections at this [Quick start guide](https://docs.microsoft.com/en-us/azure/key-vault/general/quick-create-portal).
 Use the name `FunctionUniversity-Vault` for the name of the Key vault.

-6.2 Add the secrets to the Key Vault
+### 6.2 Add the secrets to the Key Vault

-Add two secrets: `CosmosDBConnection` and `queueConnection` to the vault.
+Add two secrets: `CosmosDBConnection` and `QueueConnection` to the vault.
 You will use the connection string value from both services: Cosmos DB and the Queue Storage connection and stored them in the Key Vault respectively.

 ![keyvault-secrets](../img/lessons/cosmos/keyvault-secrets.png)

-6.3 Add a Managed Identity
+### 6.3 Add a Managed Identity

 We need the Azure Functions Application to be able to read both secrets in the Key Vault, to do so let's add a system-assigned managed identity to our application, which will be used to access the protected secrets.
 A system-assigned identity is ideal for this case since the identity will be tied to the Functions Application and will have the same life cycle.
 Follow the instructions at [this](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet#add-a-system-assigned-identity) Microsoft Docs official guide to enable the System Assigned identity.
 At the Azure Portal, select you Azure Function App, then settings, and Identity at the left panel, as showing in the below image:

 ![managed-identity](../img/lessons/cosmos/managed-identity.png)

-6.4 Configure the Access Policy on the Key Vault
+### 6.4 Configure the Access Policy on the Key Vault

 Add the new access policy by going to the left panel then Access policies in your Azure Key Vault resource.
 Find the Service Principal for your Azure Function app using the name of the Azure Function App as shown in the image: